 Keeping your baby warm at night is important.
 But, they shouldn’t be prone to overheating.
-You don’t want baby to get too hot.
+You don’t want the baby to get too hot.
 Overheating can be critical for your baby.
 So, keep them warm without overdoing it.
 Baby’s bedrooms do not need the heating on.
 Baby’s rooms, on the whole, should be between 16 and 20 degrees Celsius.
 Use a thermometer to regulate the temperature of your baby’s room.

 Keep the baby’s cot away from radiators and ensure that they are not in direct view of the window.
 Hot water bottles and other paraphernalia are not needed for babies.

-Blankets and Bedding
+Blankets and Bedding for Baby

-Fitted sheets and layers are perfect for keeping baby warm.
+Fitted sheets and layers are perfect for keeping the baby warm.
 Duvets are not necessary.
 Sheets and lots of them are great for keeping your child at the right temperate.
 You can invest in thick pyjamas and baby mittens to keep them warm.
-But, having layers and blankets are important.
+But, having layers and blankets is important.
 Remove the layers if your baby appears to be too hot.

 Docks, mittens and booties can keep them warm during the night.
 Swaddling your baby in blankets is a great way to keep them secure in their cot too.
 This will also keep them toasty during the winter months.